savlpavel/XLogback/Readme.md

   - Resolved as of 0.91
 - When logging from XPages applications, OpenLog does not provide database and agent values yet.
   - This is easy but there are several different options.
 So I have to pick up the most effective method.
+- Security Exception when XPages code calls LoggerFactory (need to resolve when and why)